yush2106/stm32-labs/13-multiple-external-interrupts/README.md

 Set the 2 buttons for external interrupts, button1 is connected to Pin6 (PA6), button2 is connected to Pin7 (PA7).

-Toggle 2 LEDs, LED1 (PA13) and LED2 (PA14), when interrupt signals input.
+Toggle the 2 LEDs, LED1 (PA13) and LED2 (PA14), when the interrupt signals input.

 ## Process steps

 Step 1: Set Pin PA6 and PA7 for EXTI (external interrupt) mode.

-Step 2: set Pin PA13 and PA14 for GPIO output mode.
+Step 2: Set Pin PA13 and PA14 for GPIO output mode.

 Step 3: Configure PA6 and PA7 to __External Interrupt Mode with Falling edge trigger detection__.